FlavScents AInsights Entry: Raspberry Ketone (CAS: 5471-51-2)

 3. Natural Occurrence & Formation

 Raspberry ketone naturally occurs in a variety of fruits, including raspberries, cranberries, and blackberries.
-It is biosynthesized in plants through the shikimic acid pathway, which leads to the formation of phenolic compounds.
-In the context of "natural flavor" designation, raspberry ketone can be derived from natural sources or synthesized to mimic its natural counterpart.
+It is biosynthesized in plants through the shikimic acid pathway, which is responsible for the formation of many aromatic compounds.
+Due to its natural occurrence, raspberry ketone can be labeled as a "natural flavor" in certain regulatory contexts, provided it is derived from natural sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs